celiason/museum-visitor-model/README.md

 ## Modeling visitor rates

 I used random forest regression models implemented in the `sklearn` python module.
 The best model had an accuracy ($R^2$) of 87%, which is pretty good.
-You can see in the figure below that the model (red dashed line) is doing a pretty good job at predicting changes in the actual number of daily visitors over time (blue line).
+You can see in the plot below that the model (red dashed line) is doing a pretty good job at predicting changes in the actual number of daily visitors over time (blue line).

 ![Predicted Visitors](figs/visitors_predicted.png)
-**Figure 1:** Actual and predicted number of visitors to the Bristol Museum from 2015-2019.

 Using the random forest model, I found that the top 3 most important features that predict visitor numbers are WEEKEND (0.20 importance), maximum temperature TMAX (0.11), and whether there is a new EXHIBIT on display (0.11).